xuwkk/DDET-MTD/readme.md

 # DDET-MTD: Data-Driven Event-Triggered MTD against Power System FDI Attack

 ## Update
+- 2023-01-04 Add new experiment to compare the attack identification with/out physics information.
+- 2023-01-01 This paper has been published by IEEE Transactions on Smart Grid (early access).
+The paper is available at https://ieeexplore.ieee.org/document/9998121.
 - 2022-12-21 This paper has been accepted by IEEE Transactions on Smart Grid.
 Copyright of the paper is reserved by IEEE.
 - 2022-08-20 We update paper by adding more baseline experiment on event-triggered Max-Rank MTD and Robust-MTD.
 We open source the code for DDET-MTD.

 ## Citation
 Please cite our paper if you find it useful for your research.

-@article{xu2022blending,
+@ARTICLE{9998121,
-  title={Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach}, author={Xu, Wangkun and Higgins, Martin and Wang, Jianhong and Jaimoukha, Imad M and Teng, Fei}, journal={arXiv preprint arXiv:2204.12970}, year={2022}
+  author={Xu, Wangkun and Higgins, Martin and Wang, Jianhong and Jaimoukha, Imad M. and Teng, Fei}, journal={IEEE Transactions on Smart Grid}, title={Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach}, year={2022}, volume={}, number={}, pages={1-1}, doi={10.1109/TSG.2022.3231728}}
 }

 ## Summary

-This repo contains all the codes and data for DDET-MTD: Data-Driven Event-Triggered MTD against Power System FDI Attack for our paper [Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach](https://arxiv.org/abs/2204.12970), coauthoered by [Wangkun Xu](https://scholar.google.com/citations?user=-RuGgBoAAAAJ&hl=en), [Martin Higgins](https://scholar.google.com/citations?user=I2cbZoAAAAAJ&hl=en), [Jianhong Wang](https://scholar.google.co.uk/citations?user=K1FKF3IAAAAJ&hl=zh-CN), [Imad.
+This repo contains all the codes and data for DDET-MTD: Data-Driven Event-Triggered MTD against Power System FDI Attack for our paper [Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach](https://ieeexplore.ieee.org/document/9998121), coauthoered by [Wangkun Xu](https://scholar.google.com/citations?user=-RuGgBoAAAAJ&hl=en), [Martin Higgins](https://scholar.google.com/citations?user=I2cbZoAAAAAJ&hl=en), [Jianhong Wang](https://scholar.google.co.uk/citations?user=K1FKF3IAAAAJ&hl=zh-CN), [Imad.
 M. Jaimoukha](https://scholar.google.co.uk/citations?user=zzIhI_YAAAAJ&hl=en), and [Fei Teng](https://scholar.google.co.uk/citations?user=aOTMH1EAAAAJ&hl=en).

 ## Abstract